Table of contents

 - These are not detailed steps (We will get to the detailed steps later in a tool called the Input Map)

-- There should be no more than 10 high level steps
+- There should be no more than ten high The value of an input in an experimental run. steps

-- If you have more than 10 steps, your project may be too large in scope
+- If you have more than ten steps, your project may be too large in scope

 - Should have no less than three Outputs (this is important in a later Six Sigma Root Cause Analysis Tool).